intarchboard/draft-use-it-or-lose-it/draft-thomson-use-it-or-lose-it.md

 unaffected by deployment issues preventing addition of new values for new use cases.

-These examples also confirm the case that good design is not a prerequisite for success.
+These examples also confirm the case that good design is not a solitary prerequisite for success.
 On the contrary, success is often despite shortcomings in the design.
 For instance, the shortcomings of HTTP header fields are significant enough that there are ongoing efforts to improve the syntax